+То: [Tenant(s)]

-To: [Tenant(s)] of: [Address of the premises subject to the tenancy] From: [Landlord(s)][Landlord's Agent] delete as appropriate [Address for correspondence] [Contact telephone number]
+of: [Address of the premises subject to the tenancy]

+From: [Landlord(s)][Landlord's Agent] delete as appropriate [Address for correspondence]

+[Contact telephone number]

-1 This notice affects the amount of rent you pay.
+1 This notice affects the amo ount of rent you pay.
 Please read it carefully.

-2 The landlord is proposing a new rent of £per[week][month][year], in place of the existing one of £per [week][month][year]

-delete as appropriate
+2 The landlord is proposing a new rent of £per[week][month][year], in place of the existing one of £per [week][month][year] delete as appropriate

+3 The first rent increase date after 11th February 2003 is

+(see note 11 over the page)

+4 The starting date for the new rent will be

+(see notes 14 to 18 over the page)

-5 Certain charges may be included and separately identified in your rent.
-(See note 12 over the page.)
-The amounts of the charges (if any) are:
+ain charges may be incl of the charges (if any) a in your rent.
+(Se ee note 12 over the page.)
+The

-Charges Amount included and separately identified (enter "nil" if appropriate)
+Charge es Amount include Amount included and separately identified

+· "nil" if appropria . ,

-In the existing rent In the proposed new rent
+Counc il tov In the existing rent oposed new rent

-Council tax £ £

-Water charges £ £
+Counc charges £ £

-Fixed service charges £ £
+service charges £ £

-6 If you accept the proposed new rent, you should make arrangements to pay it.
-If you do not accept it, there are steps you should take before the starting date in paragraph 4 above.
-Please see the notes over the page for what to do next.

-Signed: [Landlord(s)][Landlord's Agent] (see note 13 over the page)
+are steps for what Signed: page) s you should take before to do next. the starting date in paragraph 4 above.
+Pleas ay it.
+If you do not accept it, there se see the notes over the page Agent] (see note 13 over the

-delete as appropriate
+is appropriate

 Date: